TIGER-AI-Lab/QuickVideo/README.md

 • Time saved: 10.57s ⚡

 🎬 Generated Response:
-"The video is a compilation of classic animated shorts featuring iconic characters from the 1940s and 1950s, showcasing slapstick humor and vibrant animation styles typical of that era..."
+['The video is a compilation of classic animated shorts featuring iconic characters from the 1940s and 1950s, showcasing slapstick humor and vibrant animation styles typical of that era.
+The clips include:\n\n1. **"A Bug\'s Life"**: A rabbit character is seen in a desert setting, engaging in a comedic chase sequence with a carrot.
+The rabbit exhibits exaggerated expressions and movements, typical of the cartoon\'s slapstick style.\n\n2. **"The Wabbit Who Could"**: Bugs Bunny appears in a whimsical scene where he is performing a magic trick involving a carrot.
+The animation is colorful and lively']
 ```

 ### 3. Baseline Comparison